Karen Josephson: International competition

+Karen and Sarah remained in greater Concord, California, at least through 2010.

 Honors

 Karen became a member of The Ohio State University Athletic Hall of Fame in 1993, and the International Swimming Hall of Fame in 1997.
 She became a member of Connecticut's Bristol Sports Hall of Fame in 1997.
+At the time of their induction, Sarah and sister Karen were only one of two Synchronized Swimming duet teams to become members of the International Swimming Hall of Fame.